APPENDIX QUALITY INFORMATION

 RELIABILITY OF ESTIMATES

 The Technical Note provides more information about the reliability of estimates based on a sample survey.
 However, in general terms, very small estimates are subject to high sampling errors (relative to the size of the estimate).
 Estimates with a relative standard error (RSE) of 25% or greater would not be suitable for most practical purposes.
-These estimates are indicated by an asterisk (*) in the datacubes presented in this release.
-The actual standard errors for level estimates are also provided as a separate sheet in the associated datacubes.
+These estimates are indicated by an asterisk (*) in the tables presented in this publication.
+The actual standard errors for level estimates are provided in the Technical Note tables L1 to L5.

 Comparisons over time of Indigenous labour force characteristics should be interpreted with particular caution.
 It is important to take into account the high standard errors associated with annual movements.
-For example, the estimated number of Indigenous people unemployed decreased from 26,700 in 2006 to 25,800 in 2007.
-However, the standard error on this movement (2,300) means that this decrease is not statistically significant.
-The standard errors of the year to year movements are also provided as a separate sheet in the associated datacubes.
+For example, the estimated number of Indigenous people unemployed decreased from 29,000 in 2005 to 26,700 in 2006.
+However, the standard error on this movement (2,700) means that this decrease is not statistically significant.
+The standard errors of the year to year movements are provided in the Technical Note tables M1 to M5.